pathbind/M-plus/README.md

 It contains:

 - Main model
+- a Role instructions field for the Main
 - Review level
 - Maximum iterations
 - Reviewer 1 to Reviewer 12
+- a separate Role instructions field for every Reviewer slot

 ## Main model